-El Camino College has an Emergency Operations Plan (EOP), which addresses the responsibilities of El Camino College and provides a framework for coordination of response and recovery efforts within El Camino College in coordination with local, State and Federal agencies.
-The EOP conforms to the State-mandated Standardized Emergency Management System (SEMS) and the Federal-mandated National Incident Management System (NIMS) and effectively coordinates emergency response at all levels in compliance with the Incident Command System (ICS).
+El Camino College has an Emergency Operations Plan (EOP), which addresses the responsibilities of El Camino College and provides a framework for coordination of response and recovery efforts within El Camino

+College in coordination with local, State and Federal agencies.
+The EOP must comply with the National Incident Management System (NIMS), the Standardized Emergency Management System (SEMS) and should incorporate the functions and principles of the Incident Command System (ICS), the Master Mutual Aid Agreement (MMAA) and any other relevant programs.

-Procedures to Immediately Notify the College Community in the Event of an Emergency
+Procedures to Immediately Notify the College Community in the Event of an Emergency\